saveourtool/save-cloud/save-deploy/README.md

 ## Secrets
 * Liquibase is reading secrets from the secrets file located on the server in the `home` directory.
 * PostProcessor is reading secrets for database connection from the docker secrets and fills the spring datasource.
 (DockerSecretsDatabaseProcessor class)

+# Server configuration
+## Nginx
+Nginx is used as a reverse proxy, which allows access from external network to backend and some other services.
+File `save-deploy/reverse-proxy.conf` should be copied to `/etc/nginx/sites-available`.